StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 Keep in mind that this command utilizes the stream API endpoint so it will only print any new data which comes in after you ran the command.

-If you want to view output of an execution which has completed, you can utilize execution stdout and stderr API endpoints (see below) or using the execution get one API endpoint (``GET /v1/executions/<execution id>``) and access ``result`` attribute on the returned object.
+If you want to view output of an execution which has completed, you can utilize execution output API endpoint (see below) or use the execution get one API endpoint (``GET /v1/executions/<execution id>``) and access ``result`` attribute on the returned object.

 .. code-block:: bash